gluster/glusterfs/doc/features/file-snapshot.md

     # cat <data_file1>, <out_file1>  and compare contents.
     # cat <data_file2>, <out_file2>  and compare contents.
 ##one line description for the variables used
-file_name = File which will be creating in the mount point intially.
+file_name = File which will be creating in the mount point initially.

 data_file1 = File which contains data 'ABCDEFGHIJ'